sander/hashtagwiki/README.md

 ## How to run

-Use `cargo run` to run and then browse to http://localhost:3030/wiki/WikiServer.
+Use `cargo run -- author` to run the server and then browse to http://localhost:3030/wiki/WikiServer.

+Use `cargo run -- publish` to publish to the `out` directory.

 ## License